Low Power Modes in STM32 – Sleep, Stop, and Standby Modes

 }

-/* Enable the WAKEUP PIN */
+/* Enable wake-up pin */

 HAL_PWR_EnableWakeUpPin(PWR_WAKEUP_PIN1);

-/* enable the RTC Wakeup */
+/* Enable RTC wake-up (5s) */

 if (HAL_RTCEx_SetWakeUpTimer_IT(&hrtc, 0x2710, RTC_WAKEUPCLOCK_RTCCLK_DIV16) != HAL_OK)